PDC-support/PDC-support-web/software/java/general.md

-Java is a general-purpose computer programming language that is concurrent, class-based and object-oriented.
-It is a high-level, statically typed general purpose programming language with an extensive concurrency library.
+Java is a high-level, general-purpose programming language that is object-oriented, memory safe, and concurrent.
+It is statically typed and comes with an extensive concurrency library.
 Compiled Java code can run on all platforms that support Java without the need for recompilation.

 ## How to use